jucacrispim/toxicbuild/docs/source/configuration.rst

 * ``SLAVE_CONTAINER_USER`` - The name of the user you created in your image.

-And thats it.
+And that's it.
 Your builds will run inside docker containers.

 .. _github-integration-config: